flytbase/flytsamples/AndroidApps/HTML-JS-Apps/FlytFollowMe/README.md

 ## Introduction

-Flyt Follow-Me is a Cordova based application with Ionic framework.
+Flyt Follow-Me is a GPS based follow-me app.
 With this application you can make your drone follow you.
 The drone uses your device's location and follows its movements.
+It is a Cordova based application with Ionic framework.

 [Click here](http://docs.flytbase.com/docs/FlytApps/Web_MobileApps.html) to